oslabs-beta/KubeScrape/README.md

    [KubeScrape_PrometheusManifests](https://github.com/annechanchan/KubeScrape_PrometheusManifests#kubescrape_prometheusmanifests-overview)

 ## Features
-## Cluster View / Home Page
+### Cluster View / Home Page
 Dashboard that displays an overview of the cluster including over health and details about the created k8 objects.
-Users can hover and click into the running nodes component to automatically route to the Node Details page for more information regarding running pods.
+Hover and click into the running nodes component to automatically route to the Node Details page for more information regarding running pods.

 <gif>

 ### Node Details
 Provides details regarding created pods within the node.
-Users can hover and click into a pod to route to the Pod Details for pod metrics.
+Hover and click into a pod to route to the Pod Details for pod metrics.

 ### Pod Details
+Displays metrics regarding each pod.
+Click the drop down menu on the top right to switch between pods.

 ### Alerts
+Displays alerts tracked by Prometheus that are in "firing state".
+The alert components are grouped by alert name and changes color depending on severity level.

-### K8 Map
+### K8 Visualizer
+Presents a relational diagram of your kubernetes cluster.

 ## KubeScrape Engineering Team
 [Anne Chan](https://github.com/annechanchan) | [Jackie Whitman](https://github.com/jackiewhitworth) | [Jacob Davis](https://github.com/JacobDDavis) | [Vince Nguyen](https://github.com/ntgv93)